 SAN FRANCISCO – Security B-Sides isn't just for big conference rejects any more.
 This little-conference-that-could has grown up and become a force on the information security speaking scene.
-Its latest incarnation springs up Monday, a day ahead of the official start of RSA Conference 2011,
+Its latest incarnation springs up Monday, a day ahead of the official start of RSA Conference 2011, around the corner from the giant Moscone Center, home to the security industry's biggest annual event.

 With security conferences, you can be a minor celebrity in your local area, with B-Sides, you have a venue to express the knowledge you have.